nhsconnect/FHIR-NRLS-API/pages/information_retrieval/retrieval_formats/retrieval_allergies_fhir_stu3.md

 summary: Allergies and Adverse Reactions List, FHIR STU3 format information retrieval.
 ---

+{% include warning.html content="This retrieval format is currently in DRAFT and is included for informational purposes only.
+No development or technical decision making should be done against this page's content without first consulting the NRL team." %}

 The `Allergy List FHIR STU3 v1` record format represents a list of allergies and adverse reactions recorded against a patient, with relevant supporting information.

 All pointers which allow for retrieval in the `Allergy List FHIR STU3 v1` record format **MUST** return information conforming to the guidance and requirements specified on this page.